 In auditing the financial statements, we have concluded that the directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.

-Our evaluation of the directors' assessment of the company's ability to continue to adopt the going concern basis of accounting included:
+Our evaluation of the directors' assessment of the company's ability to continue to adopt the going concern basis of accounting included confirming our understanding of management's forecasting and going concern assessment process, including obtaining the directors' going concern assessment, cash flow forecast and other related calculations for the going concern period which covers a period from when the financial statements are authorised for issue until 30 September 2025.

-- Obtaining management's assessment of the company's going concern covering the period until 30 September 2024 to understand and assess the key judgements and assumptions. - Obtaining and analysing management's latest forecasts and stress testing. - Reviewing the going concern disclosures included in the accounts for appropriateness.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the company's ability to continue as a going concern until 30 September 2024.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the company's ability to continue as a going concern for a period until 30 September 2025.